Interested in pursuing the PR path? Here are the academic requirements you’ll need to complete to get a degree in public relations from the SOJC.

 Step 7: Complete all other general education and general studies requirements.
 You can complete these while you're working through the steps above.

-Step 8: Complete your PR Portfolio Review in Eugene or Portland.
+Step 8: Complete your PR Portfolio Review.

 Step 9: Apply for your degree.
 Congrats—you made it!